 Make sure to store ferments away from light.
 A pantry is a great place to store them!

 I fermented my carrots for about 5-6 days.
-Each ferment will differ, because it’s all about environment.
+Each ferment will differ because it’s all about the environment.
 Even with an airlock.
 Simply because one big factor is the temperature of the room.
 Cooler temps will slow down the ferment, and hotter temps will speed up the process.
-I believe it should not be any hotter than 75ºF.
+I believe it shouldn’t be any hotter than 75ºF.

 I like to give my ferments a taste after about 3 or 4 days.
 Then depending on the taste I may taste day 5 or day 6 to see if they are ready yet.

-When they are ready, you can put in a stopper with no hole, or you can replace the lid with the original that comes with the jar, that has no hole in it, place the ring back on, and place it in the refrigerator.
+When they’re ready, you can put in a stopper with no hole, or you can replace the lid with the original that comes with the jar, that has no hole in it, place the ring back on, and place it in the refrigerator.

 Some people say that the taste gets better after it is refrigerated for about a week.
 This might be dependent on what you are fermenting, but I did notice one ferment that I did got much better after the initial week!

-This is what they look like after they are fermented.
 The beautiful colors of the carrots end up changing a bit.
-They are are mix between orange and pink.
+They are a mix of orange and pink.
 Still very beautiful!

 I promised that I would link over to a recipe for Macaroni salad using these fermented carrots!
-I loved putting them into this salad I have made many times before.
-I gave it a little zing.
-The crunchy zingy carrots are the perfect thing for this recipe!
+They are great in a cold salad.